Go to content

 If someone asked you what your learning and development programs do for your business, would you have an answer ready?
 What about what it does for your employees?
 Most business leaders can explain the purpose of employee training programs, but few have the data to support their answers.
 Knowing how to track employee training makes all the difference.

-Eighty-four percent of employees expect their employer to provide the training and education they need to stay up-to-date in their industry.
+Most employees expect their employer to provide the training and education they need to stay up-to-date in their industry.
 Employers are expanding their training budgets to meet these needs.
-But 73% have no framework in place for measuring learning success.
-Perhaps this is why 65% of executives believe their employees are very satisfied with their company’s L&D programs, while only 32% are actually satisfied.
+But many organizations have no framework in place for measuring learning success.
+Perhaps this is why executives often overestimate employee satisfaction with L&D programs compared to actual employee feedback.

 Without a system to track learning success rates, you cannot know how well your training program works.
 You also can’t see what you can do to improve it.